Boeing urges air taxi safety standards be as strict as for commercial jets

 Regulators are coming up with design and operational requirements for air taxis, which can take off and land vertically to ferry travelers to airports or on short trips between cities, allowing them to beat traffic.

+Analysts say certification standards that air taxis must meet will be make-or-break for many of the new projects vying for investment.

-Allen said regulators must approach advanced air mobility on safety in the same manner as commercial transport if air taxis are to fly over crowded, urban areas.
-But he added that some air taxis are being lumped into categories such as general aviation where smaller aircraft have different stringencies than larger jetliners.
+Allen said regulators must approach advanced air mobility on safety in the same manner as commercial transport since air taxis fly over crowded urban areas, even though they carry fewer passengers than commercial jets.

 Small planes "are not an everyday flight solution for broad mobility," he told Reuters on the sidelines of the event.
 "They are not in heavy, dense usage over urban populations."

+Redundancy was at the centre of a safety crisis over the 737 MAX that saw the model grounded for almost two years.
+Boeing has announced sweeping safety and engineering reforms since the fatal crashes of two jets that killed a total of 346 people.

-Allen said regulators, including the FAA, would ideally come up with common requirements for certifying these aircraft, but acknowledged that would take time.
+Allen said global regulators would ideally come up with common requirements for certifying these aircraft, but acknowledged that would take time.

 "To us, the more important thing is consensus on commercial safety standards," he said.

-(Reporting by Allison Lampert in Montreal; Editing by Lisa Shumaker and David Gregorio)
+(Reporting by Allison Lampert in Montreal.
+Additional reporting by David Shepardson in Washington; Editing by Lisa Shumaker and David Gregorio)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))